 Faculty may also use Canvas to post scanned material or links to external materials.
 These items would appear on the Canvas site, but not under the Library Course Reserves link (consult with the CTE Canvas staff or your Subject Librarian for assistance).

-Alternatively, outside of Canvas students can sign-in to the Library Course Reserves.
+Alternatively, outside of Canvas students can sign-in to the Library Course Reserves search.